 Use the scenarios as a segue into the "Courtroom Rules" and "Oral Argument Process and Schedule" readings.
-You can project on the screen and review together.
-Or, you can divide students into small groups and distribute readings.
-Have them do a read aloud.
-Ask if students have any questions.
+You can project on the screen and review together or divide students into small groups, distribute readings, and have them read aloud in groups.
+Ask students if they have any questions.